on2k23nm/on2k23nm.github.io/_posts/2025-06-09-Design-Patterns-Singleton-Pattern.markdown

 - Whether you are in the northern barracks or the southern farmlands, when you ask for the Royal Treasury, you are always directed to the same, single, fortified building.
 Its state (the amount of gold) is global and shared.

 The Singleton pattern turns your class into this Royal Treasury—a unique, globally accessible resource.

+---

+## 🎯 The Core Problem It Solves

+"But why not just use a global variable?" you might ask.
+This is a great question that gets to the heart of the matter.
+A simple global variable (`MyLogger* globalLogger = new MyLogger();`) has serious flaws:

+1. **No Creation Control**: If the class's constructor is public, _anyone_ can still create more instances of it (`MyLogger anotherLogger;`).
+The _"only one" rule is completely unenforced._

+2. **Global Namespace Pollution**: It adds a variable to the global scope, risking naming conflicts with other parts of your application or third-party libraries.

+3. **No Lazy Initialization**: The global object is created the moment the program starts.
+What if it's a "heavy" object that connects to a database and isn't needed until much later?
+You've paid the startup cost for no reason.

+The Singleton solves all three of these problems directly.

+---

+## ✨ The Singleton Solution

+A true Singleton enforces its own uniqueness through a combination of three clever tricks:

+1. **A Private Constructor**: This is the most important step.
+It makes it impossible for anyone outside the class to create an instance using the `new` keyword.

+2. **A Private Static Instance**: The class holds its one-and-only instance in a `static` member variable.
+Being static, this variable belongs to the class itself, not to any one object.

+3. **A Public Static Access Method**: The class provides a public `static` method, conventionally named `getInstance()`, that acts as the sole entry point.
+When called, it checks if the instance has been created.
+If not, it creates it.
+If it has, it simply returns the existing instance.